h311b0y/angularTest/README.md

 9. Use either template driven or reactive forms for your form.
 There isn't a right answer but be prepared to explain your choice.

 10. When you're done create a pull request into master from your branch, and then make a pull request from your repository's master branch into our repository's master branch.

+If you have any questions please do not hesitate to ask.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.